snozbot/fungus/Docs/fungus_lua/create_menu.md

 # Lua Environment Prefab

-This prefab provides a @ref lua_environment "LuaEnvironment" component for executing Lua script, and the @ref lua_utils "LuaUtils" component which provides useful utilities for working with Lua, Unity and Fungus.
+This prefab provides a @ref lua_environment "LuaEnvironment" component for executing Lua script, and the @ref lua_utils "LuaUtils" component which provides useful utilities for working with Lua, Unity and %Fungus.

 FungusLua will automatically create a default LuaEnvironment if none exists when the scene starts, so you really only need to create a Lua Environment in your scene when you want to customize the default environment setup (e.g. Adding a string table file or registering additional c# types).